boniface/quick.io/docs/run_down.rst

 Event Callbacks
 ===============

 Callbacks are probably the trickiest event type.
 Whereas broadcast events go to everyone, and a general event goes to a single client, a callback is an event that is sent in *response* to another event.
-That is, for example, the client sent the server an event, and the server is responding with data *to that event*, such that the two events are linked together.
+That is, the client sent the server an event, and the server is responding with data *to that event*, such that the two events are linked together.
 It is possible to have chains of events going back and forth between server and client where each is required to maintain enough state to be able to carry the conversation to an end.

 Callbacks are a bit tricky in their implementation details, but rest assured: whenever there is a callback, the server *WILL* issue a callback, and the client should do the same.